 How Are Property and Assets Divided in a Divorce in Canada?

-Divorce has been identified as one of life’s most stressful events, and part of that stress is deciding how to divide marital property and assets.
+Divorce has been identified as one of life’s most stressful events, and part of that stress is deciding how to divide family property and assets.
 The longer a couple is married, the more they may have to divide when finalizing the end of the marriage.
 This can be contentious, but it doesn’t necessarily have to be.
 Taking a collaborative approach to asset division or using the services of a mediator can help keep the process running smoothly with fewer hard feelings at the end.

 Are There Exceptions to the 50/50 division?